seadowg/dip-lesson/README.md

 ```

 And it passes!
 By extracting an abstraction around requesting click permissions we've made our object
 more testable.

 Of course this also provides other advantages: one for instance is that if the `StrictOS`
 object changes it's API then our `ChangeToRedWhenClickedButton` does not have to be changed (unless the entire nature
 of the behaviour changes).
-This was actually the original motivation for the thinking around DIP.
-Original examples
-of thinking this way come from manufacturing chips where having high level hardware depend on low level ones meant
-it was very expensive to iterate.
-A cheaper method was to have the high level module depend on an abstraction the low
-level ones could be built to.
+We're keeping the parts of our code we control protected from the parts we don't.

 ## Going further

 OK so we've learnt some fancy terminology and we've got a test.
 Have we really improved the code other than for our
-test?
+testability?
 Not a lot.

 Let's think a little hard about **(b)**: "Abstractions should not depend on details."
 If we look at our `ClickPermissionRequester` it's pretty clear it's an abstraction that does "depend on the details".
 For instance,
 in our `ChangeToRedWhenClickedButton` we don't care about the case where permissions aren't granted.
 But because of the detail
 of the `requestClickPermission` method we've made it care about that case.
 Let's flip this on it's head and create an